VinFar/Smargy/README.md

 This Repo is about a IoT Device for reading out the upcoming electrical [SmartMeter](https://discovergy.com/blog/was-ist-ein-smart-meter).
 With this device it is possible to record and display one's own power consumption in order to optimize it afterwards.

 It is part of an eco-system consisting of the following features:
-- This IoT-Device for reading out the Smartmeters
+- This IoT-Device for reading out the Smartmeters ([VinFar](https://github.com/VinFar))
-- Database for storing the time-based Data (InfluxDB)
-- Grafana for visualization the data coming from the Readers
+- InfluxDB & Grafana for visualization the data coming from the Readers ([descilla](https://github.com/descilla))
-- Prediction of power generation for the next days based on the weather forecast if a photovoltaic plant exists
+- Prediction of power generation for the next days based on the weather forecast if a photovoltaic plant exists ([descilla](https://github.com/descilla))
-- Web-Interface with GUI (PC and Smartphone) for usability
+- Web-Interface with GUI (PC and Smartphone) for usability ([ChrisWun](https://github.com/ChrisWun))

 The IoT-Device (referred as Reader) is briefly described here: